granaivo/5GMETA/CONTRIBUTING.md

 # Welcome to 5GMETA contributing guide <!-- omit in toc -->

-Thank you for investing your time in contributing to our project!

-In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.
+This guide provides an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

 ## New contributor guide